clairesarraille/Curriculum-vitae/index.md

 ## RPX Corporation | *Associate Data Quality Analyst*
 `04/2018 - 09/2020`
+- Advised engineering team by providing Python and SQL code for implementing ETL data quality tests.
 - Wrote 200+ data quality tests in PostgreSQL and visualized data in Tableau.
 - Led 10-person document coding team & coded 60 District Court cases
 rejected by OCR per week.
-- Advised engineering team by providing the Python and SQL code needed to implement ETL data quality tests.
-Page 2 of 5
 - Designed testing to detect failures in coding and data quality issues for human review.
 - Collaborated with Analytics team on presentations to clients, conferences,